 - The marketing department needed to manage this project autonomously, with limited assistance from the IT department.

-How Sennheiser Chose their Headless Commerce Stack
+How Sennheiser Chose their Composable Commerce Stack

 One of the challenges of migrating off a monolith is that teams must either build their own or go with existing tools for the functionality bundled into their previous platform.
 For Sennheiser’s e-commerce site, that meant checkout functionality.